'It is brilliantly executed' - Moneyball guru praises Liverpool transfer strategy | Goal.com

 Other sports have since been inspired to adopt this strategy to try and spot under-valued players using data and statistics, most notably football.

-Newly-crowned Premier League champions Liverpool, whose owners FGS also own MLB side Boston Red Sox, are one of the teams to benefit from such an approach.
+Newly-crowned Premier League champions Liverpool, whose owners FSG also own MLB side Boston Red Sox, are one of the teams to benefit from such an approach.

 The Reds have a smaller transfer budget than many of their rivals but have managed to outperform them all over the past two years, winning the Champions League, UEFA Super Cup, World Club Cup and now the Premier League.